hashicorp/raft/README.md

 called [raft-mdb](http://github.com/hashicorp/raft-mdb).
 That is the recommended implementation for the `LogStore` and `StableStore`.

-A pure Go backend using [BoltDB](https://github.com/boltdb/bolt) is also available called [raft-boltdb](https://github.com/hashicorp/raft-boltdb).
+A pure Go backend using [Bbolt](https://github.com/etcd-io/bbolt) is also available called [raft-boltdb](https://github.com/hashicorp/raft-boltdb).
 It can also be used as a `LogStore` and `StableStore`.

-Looking for some example code? https://github.com/Jille/raft-grpc-example
+## User Contributed Examples
+[Raft gRPC Example](https://github.com/Jille/raft-grpc-example) - Utilizing the Raft repository with gRPC

 ## Tagged Releases